This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Non Linear Device”.

 d) to increase the signal to noise ratio for lower audio frequencies

-Explanation: Pre emphasis is used to equalize the modulating signal drive power in terms of deviation ratio.
+Explanation: Pre-emphasis is applied in communication systems to improve signal strength before transmission.
+It refers to boosting the amplitudes of the weak modulating voltages for high audio frequencies.
 It is also helpful in increasing S/N ratio but for lower audio frequencies only.

 Explanation: Capture effect is related with FM reception.
 In capture effect, only the stronger of two signals at, or near, the same frequency will be demodulated.